PLP-MERN-Stack-Development/deployment-and-devops-essentials-vinolago/MONITORING.md

-# Application Monitoring Setup Guide
+# Application Monitoring & Performance Setup Guide

-This document provides comprehensive instructions for setting up and using the monitoring system for the MERN Blog application.
+This document provides comprehensive instructions for setting up and using the monitoring and performance system for the MERN Blog application.

 ## 📋 Table of Contents